AlaskaAirlines/auro-formkit/components/dropdown/docs/partials/api.md

 </auro-accordion>

-### No Fullscreen Effect on Mobile View
+### Fullscreen Effect on Mobile View

-On mobile view, adding the `fullscreenOnMobile="false"` attribute will prevent the dropdown from switching to fullscreen mode.
+On mobile view, adding the `mobileFullscreenBreakpoint="{breakpoint-token}"` will prevent the dropdown from switching to fullscreen mode.

 This is useful in scenarios where:
 - Fullscreen mode does not provide significant benefits to the user.
 - The dropdown needs to maintain a custom size and stay within its defined dimensions.

 <div class="exampleWrapper">